echemdb/svgdigitizer/doc/index.md

 ```
 -->

-Svgdigitizer allows recovering data from a curve, plotted in a 2D coordinate
+The `svgdigitizer` allows recovering data from a curve in a figure,
-system.
+plotted in a 2D coordinate system.
 Such plots are often found in scientific publications, where
 in many cases, especially for old puplications, the underlying data
 is not accessible anymore.
-In some cases, the axes of the plot can be skewed, e.g., when scanning
+In some cases, the axes of the plot can be skewed, e.g., in scanning
-printed documents.
+documents.
 An extreme case for such a plot is depicted in the following figure.

 ![files/images/example_plot_p0.png](files/images/example_plot_p0.png)